MeganEDuffy/deepnovo/tensorflow.md

 I began learning what TensorFlow is and does by watching a few Cognitive Class videos:

 [Deep Learning with TensorFlow - Introduction to TensorFlow](https://www.youtube.com/watch?v=MotG3XI2qSs)

+the basics:

+- based of the execution of a data flow graph
+- C/C++ backend
+- provides both Python and C++ APIs
+- supports distributed processing in a cluster